begh-azka/google-cloud-learning/7_VMs/README.md

 # Cloud Compute Engine

 Google Compute Engine is a virtual machine (VM) service that allows users to create and run VMS on Google’s infrastructure.
 Compute Engine provides a variety of VM types, including standard, high-memory, high-CPU, and custom machine types.
+A default Compute Service Account is associated with VMs when we create them.

 ## Machine Types
 - There are several types of machine families: